 Whether you can claim lost coins, it is vital to register the tokens as stolen.
-It is essential during calculations to ensure that you come up with accurate figures.
+It is essential to ensure that you come up with accurate figures during calculations.
 Most online calculators will allow you to enter the stolen coins manually.

 How to File Crypto Losses

-For those in the US, reporting crypto losses is done via Form 8949 and 1040 Schedule D. If you are not sure how to file your crypto taxes, always talk to an expert or contact the tax authority’s site.
+For US citizens, reporting crypto losses is done via Form 8949 and 1040 Schedule D. If you are unsure how to file your crypto taxes, always talk to an expert or contact the tax authority’s site.
 They will have useful and updated guides on how to do it.
-It is essential to understand the 1040 Schedule D in the US since it is the main form of handling capital losses.
+Understanding the 1040 Schedule D in the US is essential since it is the main form of handling capital losses.

-If you only have crypto as your capital asset, you will deduct the loss from your income.
+You will deduct the loss from your income if you only have crypto as your capital asset.
 However, if you have other capital assets, you will add the losses to other capital gains or losses you made.

 The Consequences of Failing to File Crypto Losses on Tax Returns

-Various tax authorities work closely with crypto exchanges to track down crypto tax evaders.
+Various tax authorities work closely with crypto exchanges to track crypto tax evaders.
 However, the information that tax authorities are usually not complete.
 As a result, it is up to you to keep accurate records.
-If you do not make updated filings with exact details, the tax agency might end up sending you a letter for capital gains taxes you have not paid.
+If you do not make updated filings with exact details, the tax agency might send you a letter for capital gains taxes you have not paid.

 Due to how often you move crypto, only you have an accurate record backed by evidence regarding your activities in the crypto market.
-Filing your capital losses helps avoid confusion, which can sometimes take months to resolve and land you in a lot of legal trouble.
+Filing your capital losses helps avoid confusion, which can sometimes take months to resolve and land you in legal trouble.

 Claiming a Loss for Crypto Held at a Loss

 If you want to claim a loss, you have to make a taxable event using the asset.
 It means you have to trade the crypto for fiat or another crypto.
 Besides that, you could spend it.
-If you do not do that, you cannot claim a capital loss.
+You cannot claim a capital loss if you do not do that.

-An online tax service will usually notify you of unsold assets before the tax year is over.
+An online tax service will usually notify you of unsold assets before the year ends.
 It ensures that if you took part in an ICO and got some coins, which have since lost their value, you could sell them to claim the loss and lower your tax liability.